Olivia Munn: 2010–2014: The Newsroom and breakthrough

 She had roles in the films Date Night (2010) and Iron Man 2 (2010).
-Robert Downey, Jr. praised Munn for her improvisation skills and led the crew in a round of applause.
+Robert Downey Jr. praised Munn for her improvisation skills and led the crew in a round of applause.

 Munn hosted Microsoft's Bing-a-thon, an advertisement on Hulu for the Microsoft search-engine Bing, on June 8, 2009, alongside Jason Sudeikis.
 Munn appeared in ABC Family's Greek, portraying Cappie's love interest, Lana.
 In May 2010, NBC announced that Munn would star on the television series Perfect Couples.
 The half-hour romantic comedy premiered on January 20, 2011.
 The series was canceled before it completed its first season run.

 On June 3, 2010, Munn debuted in her new role as a correspondent on Comedy Central's The Daily Show.
-She went on to appear in 16 more episodes as a correspondent, with TV Guide naming her signature segment "Tiger Mothering," in which she mocked the high expectations of Chinese mothers, in part by interviewing her own mother.
+Her credentials were questioned by Irin Carmon of the website Jezebel, who suggested that Munn was better known as a sex symbol than as a comedian.
+Carmon's column was denounced by Munn and the Daily Show's female writers, producers, and correspondents, 32 of whom posted a rebuttal on the show's website in which they asserted that the description of the Daily Show office given by the Jezebel piece was not accurate.
+She went on to appear in 16 more episodes as a correspondent from June 2010 to September 2011, with TV Guide naming her signature segment "Tiger Mothering", in which she mocked the high expectations of Chinese mothers, in part by interviewing her own mother.
 Her last episode as a correspondent aired September 2, 2011.
 She returned for a brief segment in host Jon Stewart's final show on August 6, 2015.